adafruit/adafruit-circuitpython-weekly-meeting/participating.md

 selected", etc. The person who brought the In The Weeds topic will also briefly summarise the discussion in the notes document.
-Please do this promptly, as the host has to finalize the notes document and upload it to github shortly after the meeting concludes.
+Please do this promptly, as the host has to finalize the notes document and upload it to GitHub shortly after the meeting concludes.